-Version Number: 1.2 Author: EREA Flexible Schools Ltd Date Modified: October 2023 Document Owner: Director of Safeguarding
+Version Number: 1.4 Author: EREA Flexible Schools Ltd Date Modified: June 2024 Document Owner: Director of Safeguarding

-Flowchart 1: Reporting Sexual Abuse & Likely Sexual Abuse
+Flowchart 1: Reporting Sexual Abuse & likely Sexual Abuse

-A staff member (the first person) identifies a concern regarding a student
+A staff member identifies a concern regarding a student

 The staff member may confer with an appropriate colleague, being the School Principal and/or School Student Protection Contact or use resources such as the Child Protection Guide, in order to determine whether the concern forms a reasonable suspicion that the student has been sexually abused or is likely to be sexually abused by another person.
 The staff member must never confer with the person who is or potentially is the source of the concern.